 The true gospel is not exclusive to those who have penned it in a systematic way making converts through intellectual assent even though some may not have truly surrendered their lives to the Lord.
 What prompted me to write this post was a replay in my head of something I heard from an influential evangelical years ago who made a lofty assertion that “Calvinism IS the true gospel.”
 Anyone can come to a saving faith in Jesus Christ and stay secure oblivious of Calvin’s theology and terminology.
 The true gospel is in your Bible and is discerned through the lens of the Holy Spirit and not through those who may outwardly appear to have devoted their lives supposedly to God but fall in the category of “seeing they do not see, and hearing they do not hear, nor do they understand.”
 (Matthew 13:13)

 “Behold, I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in to him and eat with him, and he with me.”

-The verse above clearly indicates free will, the choice to open the door or keep it shut.
+The verse above clearly indicates free will, the choice to open the door or keep it shut by not responding.
 I find it necessary to stress that no commentary has been used for this post, only Scripture.
-I do listen to a few pastors who do not constantly make sermons about the doctrine of predestination but rather, God making redemption available to those who choose Him.
+Saying this, I do not discourage the use of commentaries as long as they don’t contradict what is written in Scripture.
+I do listen to pastors who do not constantly make sermons about the doctrine of predestination but rather, God making redemption available to those who choose Him.

 Who is your teacher?